From mini-ramps in bars to village vert and seaside sessions – skateboarding in Bulgaria with Papa Virus.

 Video by Red Bull

-Rad Season is providing you with hotels and Airbnbs at the lowest prices available online.
+Rad Season is providing you with rentals and hotels at the lowest prices available online.
 Book your stay near Sofia using the map below!